 Get clear on goals

 This is true for the role itself and for one-, three-, and six-month milestones.
-(See photo on left for an example.)
+(See photo for example.)

 Propeller starts thinking about these goals even before we begin hiring for a role.
 What does this role need to achieve?
 It’s also really important to give a sense of accomplishment early on.
 We ask engineers to commit some code in their first week, and make sure they get plenty of support to do so.